Ilgar Mammadov

-Ilgar Mammadov (İlqar Məmmədov; born June 14, 1970) is an opposition politician in Azerbaijan, and one of the leaders of the Republican Alternative Party.
+Ilgar Mammadov (İlqar Məmmədov; born 14 June 1970) is an opposition politician in Azerbaijan, and one of the leaders of the Republican Alternative Party.
 Mammadov was considered a likely candidate for the Presidential elections in October 2013, but was arrested in February 2013, prior to the race, in a move that was widely seen as politically motivated.

 In March 2014, Mammadov was sentenced to 7 years in jail.
-He was released from prison on August 13, 2018.
-On 23 April 2020, Supreme Court of Azerbaijan has acquitted Ilgar Mammadov and 300,000 manat compensation will be paid.
+He was released from prison on 13 August 2018.
+On 23 April 2020, the Supreme Court of Azerbaijan has acquitted Ilgar Mammadov and 300,000 manat compensation will be paid.

 Life

 He was born in 1970.
 After serving in the Soviet Army from 1988 to 1989, he studied history at Moscow State University and political science at Central European University in Budapest.
 In 1994-2000 he was a researcher at Baku State University.
 He was one of the founders of the National Committee for European Integration and the first chairman of the Committee.
 He is director of the Council of Europe's School of Political Studies in Azerbaijan.
 He is also a member of the advisory boards of the Black Sea Trust for Regional Cooperation and Revenue Watch Institute.
 Since 2006, Ilgar Mammadov has been a member of the Board of the Open Society Institute of Azerbaijan.